astra-vision/rain-rendering/README.md

 #### Cityscapes

-Download the "leftImg8bit" dataset from [here](https://www.cityscapes-dataset.com/downloads/), and and our depth files from [here](https://www.rocq.inria.fr/rits_files/download.php?file=computer-vision/weather-augment/weather_cityscapes_leftImg8bit_train_depth.zip).
+Download the "leftImg8bit" dataset from [here](https://www.cityscapes-dataset.com/downloads/), and our depth files from [here](https://www.rocq.inria.fr/rits_files/download.php?file=computer-vision/weather-augment/weather_cityscapes_leftImg8bit_train_depth.zip).
 Extract all in `data/source/cityscapes`.

 To speed up generation (or if the weather particle simulator is not setup), download particles simulation files from [here](https://www.rocq.inria.fr/rits_files/download.php?file=computer-vision/weather-augment/weather_cityscapes_particles.zip)) and extract files in `data/particles`.

 Verify that the following files exist: `data/source/cityscapes/leftImg8bit/train/aachen/aachen_000000_000019_leftImg8bit.png`, `data/source/cityscapes/leftImg8bit/train/depth/aachen/aachen_000000_000019_leftImg8bit.png` or adjust the file structure if needed.

-To generate rain of 10mm/hr fall rate on the first 2 frames of each sequence of Cityscapes, run:
+To generate rain of 25mm/hr fall rate on the first 2 frames of each sequence of Cityscapes, run:
-`python main.py --dataset cityscapes --intensity 10 --frame_end 2 --verbose`
+`python main.py --dataset cityscapes --intensity 25 --frame_end 2 --verbose`
 Alternatively you can render only one sequence, for example with:
-`python main.py --dataset cityscapes --sequences leftImg8bit/train/aachen --intensity 10 --frame_end 10 --verbose`
+`python main.py --dataset cityscapes --sequences leftImg8bit/train/aachen --intensity 25 --frame_end 10 --verbose`

 Output will be located in `data/output/cityscapes`.
 Drop the `frame_end` argument to render the full rainy dataset or refer to the [Advanced usage](#advanced-usage) for more examples.